jasonrandrews/arm-software-developers/content/en/devsummit22/cicd_api.md

 ---
-title: "Control Arm Virtual Hardware with Javascript/Python/C API"
+title: "Control Arm Virtual Hardware with API"
 linkTitle: "CI/CD workflow API"
 type: docs
 toc_hide: true
 hide_summary: true
 description: >
-    Control Arm Virtual Hardware with Javascript/Python/C API.
+    Control Arm Virtual Hardware with API.
 ---
 ## Overview

-In this section we will learn how to control Arm Virtual Hardware via the [API](https://app.avh.arm.com/api/docs).
+In this section we will learn how to control Arm Virtual Hardware via the [AVH API](https://app.avh.arm.com/api/docs).
 This can be used stand-alone, or as part of your overall CI/CD workflow.
 Applications to interface with the API can be written in JavaScript, Python, or C. This example uses JavaScript.

 ## Pre-requisites